ros-infrastructure/ros_buildfarm/doc/custom_rosdistro.rst

 For more flexible configuration options you should always add a ``tag`` to your custom distribution file::

+    release_platforms:
+      ...
+    repositories:
+      ...
     tags:
     - YOUR_TAG
+    type: distribution
+    version: ...

-This allows the build files in the ROS build farm configuration to operate only on the packages / repositories from your custom distribution file.
+This allows the build files in the ROS build farm configuration to specify a `tag_whitelist <configuration_options.rst#generic-options-in-build-files>`_ to operate only on the packages / repositories from your custom distribution file.

 Releasing into a custom rosdistro